 Melody Owen aka Pearl Hyacinth is an artist from Portland, Oregon.
-She is currently an art practice based PhD student in social creative virtual worlds and zoosemiotics at the University of New South Wales in Sydney, Australia.
-She builds across and within several virtual worlds and uses her conceptual collage methodology across several disciplines.
-Pearl Hyacinth is her representative inworlds.
+She is represented by Elizabeth Leach Gallery and currently an art practice based PhD student in social creative virtual worlds and zoosemiotics at the University of New South Wales in Sydney, Australia.
+She builds in many virtual worlds and uses her conceptual collage methodology across several disciplines.
+Pearl Hyacinth is her representative in-worlds.

 Her mediums include hand cut and digital collage, curation, video, photography, 3D building in and for VR, and site-specific installation.
 She has shown her work at the Portland Art Museum, Nine Gallery, PDX Gallery, the Art Gym, Reed College, and many other venues and festivals around Portland, the United States, and the world.